1939 Alabama Crimson Tide football team: Tennessee

 On the Monday prior to their annual game against the Volunteers, Alabama was selected to the No. 8 and Tennessee was selected to the No. 5 position in the first AP Poll of the 1939 season.
 In the game, Alabama was shut out by rival Tennessee 21–0 before an overflow crowd of 40,000 at Shields-Watkins Field.
 After a scoreless first quarter, Tennessee took a 7–0 lead in the second after Johnny Butler scored on a 56-yard run.
 Up by a touchdown at the end of the third, a pair of fourth-quarter touchdown runs gave the Volunteers the 21–0 win.
 The first was made by Bob Foxx on an 11-yard run and the second by Buss Warren on a 12-yard run.

 Although Alabama was shut out and lost by three touchdowns, Tennessee head coach Robert Neyland said of the Crimson Tide's performance that "I don't think the score indicates the difference between the teams.
 It should have been about 7 to 0."
-The loss brought Alabama's all-time record against Tennessee to 13–7–2.